Skip to content

 School: School of Science and Technology

-IMEC consists of five research areas with 65 staff from four departments in the School of Science and Technology:
+IMEC consists of five research areas with 65 staff from four departments across the School of Science and Technology.
+All of IMEC's research falls within the B12 Unit of Assessment Area.

 • Advanced Materials